Test Metrics And Measurement in Software Testing

 Listen on the go!

-Lord Kelvin said “To measure is to know”.
-Measuring something is a very critical activity because “If you cannot measure it, you cannot improve it”.
-So very apt for test measurement and metrics!
+Lord Kelvin said, “To measure is to know”.
+Measuring something is critical because “If you cannot measure it, you cannot improve it.”
+So, it is very apt for test measurement and metrics!

-Metric, in common parlance, refers to “a system or standard of measurement.”
-For example, the mileage a car actually gives per litre of fuel compared to the mileage claimed by the manufacturer.
+In common parlance, a metric refers to “a system or standard of measurement.”
+For example, a car’s mileage per liter of fuel compared to the mileage claimed by the manufacturer.

-In terms of software, testing metrics (also known as test measurement) is the “quantitative measure of the extent, capacity, dimension, amount or size of some attribute of a system, system component, or process.”
+Regarding software, testing metrics (test measurement) is the “quantitative measure of the extent, capacity, dimension, amount or size of some attribute of a system, system component, or process.”

-Simply put, metrics is the quantitative measure using which we can estimate and verify the progress, quality, and health of a software testing effort.
-For example, the total number of defects present in an application.
+Simply put, metrics are quantitative measures used to estimate and verify the progress, quality, and health of a software testing effort.
+One example is the total number of defects present in an application.

-Software testing metrics are used to analyse a software testing process in terms of performance, functionality, etc., and then using the data to improve its the quality and efficiency.
+Software test measurement metrics analyze a software testing process in terms of performance, functionality, etc., and then use the data to improve its quality and efficiency.

 The Need for Measuring Test Metrics